 Any pages within this folder will now be restricted to registered users.

-In preparation for the following tutorials, create a second web form called 'SiteView.aspx' based on the Master Page and ensure this is within the 'Restricted' folder.
+In addition to 'SiteList.aspx', you should now create a second web form called 'SiteView.aspx' based on the Master Page and within the 'Restricted' folder.
 Your Solution Explorer should look like this:

 In the markup script of this new web form, insert a title, "Site View" as shown below and add the code shown between the 'asp:Content' tags.

-Well done, you should now have two web forms which simply display their respective titles to the user within the master page template.
-These pages can only be access by registered users of the site.
+Well done, you should now have your first web forms that display their titles to the user within the master page template.
+These pages can only be accessed by registered users of the site.

 You will build on these pages in the next few tutorials.